chloeekk/chloeekk.github.io/posts/best-landing-page-layouts-with-webform/index.md

 Choosing a suitable webform layout is one of the key factors to improve form conversion rate.
 Different layout types can provide the best experience according to user needs and page environment.
 The following are several common webform layout types and their applicable scenarios to help you make the most appropriate choice according to your specific needs.

 ### Single column layout
 **Single column layout** is the most common and concise form design method, with all input fields arranged in one column.
 This layout is suitable for quickly collecting basic information, such as name, email, and phone number.
 Many news websites or blogs use a single column layout subscription form, where you only need to enter an email to complete the subscription, such as the New York Times's email subscription form.
+For effective messaging, consider reviewing [landing page copywriting strategies](https://chloevolution.com/posts/command-for-creating-landing-page-copy/).

 - **Advantages**: Simple and intuitive, suitable for mobile devices, users can complete the form without scrolling too much.